smertiens/AtraxiFlow/doc/source/manual/nodes.rst

      - The new image height.
 If set to 'auto' the target_w will be applied, maintaining the images current aspect ratio
      - No. Defaults to 'auto'
    * - sources
      - A resource query that tells the node which ImageResources to consider for resizing (see also :ref:`resfilters`).
-The node also recognizes :ref:`fsref` as input.
+The node also recognizes :ref:`fsres` as input.
 It will try to convert them into ImageObjects
-     - No. Default: 'Img:*'
+     - No. Default: 'Img:\*'

 Example